-Time your visit to southern Saskatchewan right and you can catch some fantastic events.
-At the top of your list should be the SaskPower Windscape Kite Festival in Swift Current, which hosts champion kite flyers from around the world as they unveil stunning airborne creations.
+See some of the largest pieces of coal mining equipment in North America at the Estevan Mine Site during the Estevan Energy Tour.
+Starting from the Estevan Visitor Information Centre, the tour also takes you to the Shand Power Station, the most environmentally advanced coal-fired generating station in Canada, and the Shand Greenhouse, where excess heat from the power station is used to produce thousands of tree seedlings each events.
+At the top of your list should be the SaskPower Windscape Kite Festival in Swift Current, which hosts champion kite flyers from around the world.
 The kite festival coincides with the Long Day's Night Music Festival, which packs a summer's worth of live music into four days.
 Southern summers also bring the Gateway Festival in Bengough, the Saskatchewan Festival of Words in Moose Jaw, Country Thunder Music Festival in Craven and Mid Summer's Art Festival in Fort Qu'Appelle.
 Go back in time during Carlyle's annual Dickens Village Festival in December.
-Buffalo Powwow near Fort Qu'Appelle.
-Firmly rooted in tradition, the powwow continues to be an important cultural and social gathering of the First Nations community.